top of page

 How long will therapy last?

 Therapy will be different for each person.
 It's impossible to say specifically how long therapy will last, however, most of my clients attend weekly therapy from three to six months to a year.
 There are lots of variables to this time frame, including the depth and/or severity of the challenges presented.
 We will work together to identify therapy goals during the first few sessions and assess your goals every three months.
-Know this - you will "graduate" from therapy because you will heal and develop tools to live a better life.
+Know this - you will "graduate" from therapy because healing is a process, not a destination.
+Healing happens in layers.
+Through the therapy process, you will change and grow.

 Can I leave a review?